quark-zju/vim-cpp-auto-include/README.md

 Configuration
 =============
+Only C++ files in `/tmp` are processed by default.

 Add following line in your `.vimrc` to make your C++ code in `/some/path/` processed when saving:

 ```viml
 autocmd BufWritePre /some/path/**.cpp :ruby CppAutoInclude::process
 ```

-C++ files in `/tmp` are processed by default.

-This plugin is intended to be simple and intended to be used on simple C++ files only.
-If you want more control, feel free to edit the source :p
+If you want more control, feel free to edit the source :)